MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-your-preferences.md

 ::: moniker range="azure-devops"

-1. To change your user preferences, open your profile menu, and then select **Azure DevOps profile**.
+1. To change your user preferences, open your profile menu, and then select **User settings**.

    ![Open profile user settings](_img/open-profile-user-settings.png)